 VE Day: events and general information

-- Ministry of Defence, Office of the Leader of the House of Commons, Prime Minister's Office, 10 Downing Street, Department for Communities and Local Government, Department for Culture, Media & Sport, Department for Education, and Foreign & Commonwealth Office
+- Ministry of Defence, Office of the Leader of the House of Commons, Prime Minister's Office, 10 Downing Street, Department for Communities and Local Government, Department for Digital, Culture, Media & Sport, Department for Education, and Foreign & Commonwealth Office

 - Part of:

 - National events and ceremonies and VE Day 70th anniversary

 - 15 March 2015

 This was published under the 2010 to 2015 Conservative and Liberal Democrat coalition government

 This page provides general information and lists events taking place throughout the 3-day weekend marking the 70th anniversary of VE Day.

 Friday 8 May